Almost every person, business and organization will, at one time or another, need the services of a lawyer.

 There is an inherent conflict of interest in the attorney/client relationship predicated on the attorney’s billings.

 Attorney’s bills are based on the honor system.
 The more work that an attorney does on a client’s matter and the longer that work takes, the more hours the attorney bills the client and the more money the attorney makes.
 The legal consumer is left in the precarious position of having to evaluate the attorney’s work and the attorney’s bills with no basis for valuation.

 You’ve got options.
-The Center for Legal Practice Reform can help you navigate the attorney/client relationship and level the playing field.
-Call LPR today for a free consultation – (301) 351-7970.
+Having the Center for Legal Practice Reform in your corner to help you navigate the attorney/client relationship will level the playing field between you and your attorney.

 We are not a law firm, we are attorneys dedicated to reforming legal practices